Table of contents

 8. Medical certificate for visa applications in spain

-A medical certificate for Spanish visa applications is a key document required by those who wish to obtain various types of residency visas in Spain, including but not limited to student, work, and non-lucrative visas.
+A medical certificate for Spanish visa applications is a key document required by those who wish to obtain various types of residency visas in Spain, including but not limited to student, work, and non-lucrative visas in Spain.

 The applicant is required to provide the original and a copy to the Consulate when making the visa application.